Confederate Railroad Construction Plans

 Thomasville, Ga. to Bainbridge, Ga.

 This plan would have constructed a 37-mile road from the end of the Savannah, Albany & Gulf Railroad to the Chattahoochee River.
-It was one more last-minute effort to connect southern Georgia and Florida to the rest of the lower South.
 This had been the intended last leg of the Atlantic & Gulf RR.
-Despite a lack of money, grading continued through at least 1863, with 30 miles total graded from Thomasville to the west.
+Despite a lack of money, grading continued through at least 1864, with 30 miles total graded from Thomasville to the west.

 AR, A&G 2-1-61 E